Calendars Add Extra Pages

 Wall calendars include 12 months plus 3 additional pages of any other content.
-We offer stock pages, such as a Notes page and a 3-Year At-A-Glance Page page.
-If you prefer, you may include custom pages.
-Our system allows you to design a page – upload images/logos, type your text, and move items on the page until you are happy with the results.
-You can also upload a press-ready digital page file that is ready to print with no alterations needed.
+For your 3 additional pages, choose from stock pages, such as a Notes page and a 3-Year At-A-Glance Page page, or submit custom pages.
+Custom pages can be designed in the calendar builder – upload images/logos, type your text, and move items on the page until you are happy with the results.
+You can also upload a press-ready digital file that is ready to print with no alterations needed.
 The quality of the images or pages provided will determine the quality of your printed calendar.
 Follow our Wall Calendar Press-Ready Guide (PDF) and Digital Image Specifications (PDF).
 Hard copies are not accepted – your entire calendar is built online.
 If you have any questions, contact us.
 We’re here to help!

 For your 3 pages, consider:

 - Important school contact info with departments, phone numbers, email, websites, etc.

 - Welcome page

 Please follow our Wall Calendar Press-Ready Guide (PDF) for instructions.

 To assist you, use our Microsoft® Word Template for Wall Calendar Pages (DOC)

 - All page elements (text, headlines, photos, etc.) are within the designated image area of 10.5" x 7.5".